 - Pain associated with activities, and generally relieved with rest

 When the lumbar spine is strained or sprained, inflammation of the soft-tissues results.
 This inflammation causes pain and can cause muscle spasm.
-People are often surprised at how painful and debilitating a lumbar strain or sprain can be--these are not small injuries.
-They often force patients to remain in bed for a day or two, and can cause intermittent symptoms for weeks.
+People are often surprised at how painful and debilitating a lumbar strain or sprain can be--these are not minor injuries.
+They often cause severe symptoms for a few days and may not completely resolve for weeks or months.
 That said, over 90% of patients are completely recovered from an episode of lumbar muscle strain or sprain within one month.

 Some well known factors that contribute to low back pain include: